baraarami/reading-notes/README.md

-  You will face many difficult stages and challenges in the beginning , but it's ok as mr.yahya saids couse it's normally to get confused .
+  You will face many difficult stages and challenges in the beginning  :exploding_head: , but it's ok as mr.yahya saids couse it's normally to get confused .
   Then we saids that when we hit a roadblock we shoud get over it and solve it if it bossible . do more effort , and i also find it useful to review each of my days and assess how I’ve done .So I’ve learned today to ask myself two questions:

 1. What was the best part of the day?